learn-co-curriculum/react-hooks-use-effect/README.md

 ## Side Effects

-When you hear about side effects in terms of pharmaceuticals, they're often not something to get too excited about (typically, you'd take some aspirin for its _main effect_ of making a headache go away instead of its _side effect_ of nausea).

-In terms of _programming_, a side effect is defined as:
+In programming terms, a side effect is defined as:

 > an operation, function or expression is said to have a side effect if it
 > modifies some state variable value(s) outside its local environment, that is
 > to say has an observable effect besides returning a value (the main effect) to
-> the invoker of the operation. -- [Wikipedia on Side Effects][side-effects]
+> the invoker of the operation. &mdash; [Wikipedia on Side Effects][side-effects]

-Put more simply, if we call a function and that function causes change in our application _outside of the function itself_, it's considered to have caused a _side effect_.
-Things like making _network requests_, accessing data from a database, writing to the file system, etc. are common examples of side effects in programming.
+Put more simply, if we call a function and that function causes change in our application _outside of the function itself_, it's considered to have caused a **side effect**.
+Things like making network requests, accessing data from a database, writing to the file system, etc. are common examples of side effects in programming.

-In terms of a React component, the _main effect_ of the component is to return some JSX.
+In terms of a React component, the **main effect** of the component is to return some JSX.
 That's been true of all of the components we've been working with!
 One of the first rules we learned about function components is that they take in props, and return JSX.

-_However_, it's often necessary for a component to perform some _side effects_ in addition to its main job of returning JSX.
+_However_, it's often necessary for a component to perform some **side effects** in addition to its main job of returning JSX.
 For example, we might want to:

 - Fetch some data from an API when a component loads